Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 29

-132. There are such words in this poem, for example: bell, monotonous, tiring, rattles, heard, native, revelry, ardently.
+132. There are such words in this poem, for example: bell, monotonous, tiresome, thundering, heard, dear, revelry, happy.

 133. Topic: “My apartment.”

-1. Corridor: wardrobe in the corner, a large mirror, a mat, a hanger.
+1. Corridor: wardrobe in full, large mirror, mat, hanger.

-2. Room: polished parquet floor; the dial of a wall clock, knowing a shelf for books, a calendar, a picture in a gilded frame; streaks of sunlight on the ceiling; a sash window, tulle curtains on a metal cornice, citrus sprouts in pots on the windowsill; a coffee table on three legs, a large dining table, beautiful upholstered chairs.
+2. Room: polished parquet floor; the dial of a wall clock, a shelf for books, a calendar, a picture in a gilded frame; stripes of solar light on the ceiling; three-fold window, tulle curtains on a metal cornice, citrus sprouts in pots on the window sill; a coffee table on three legs, a large dining table, beautiful upholstered chairs.

 134. In an old northern hut.

 High porch.
-From the maple porch through a low door we enter a spacious room.
+From the maple vestibule through a low door we enter a spacious room.

-Along the wall are linden benches, three rooms are occupied by a brick oven.
-An embroidered linen towel hangs beside her.
-Everything was brought into the house by the hands of the owner and the mistress.
-They decorated each part with bright painting, embroidery or lace-cut threads.
-On the table is a carved wooden saltcellar-duck, wonderful ladles l b di.
+There are linden benches along the streets, and a third of the room is occupied by a brick oven.
+An embroidered linen towel hangs next to her.
+Everything in the house came from the hands of the owner and the mistress.
+They decorated each one with bright paintings, embroidery or wood carvings.
+On the table there is a carved wooden duck salt shaker and wonderful ladles.

-Until today, the other art of the Russian people lives on.
+Until this day, the art of the Russian people is alive and well.

-135. In the office of the Russian language and literature.
+135. In the office of Russian language and literature.

 1. Entering the office.
 Door.